dWanderingSoul/Nodejs-Intermediate-task-stage-0/README.md

 ﻿//This is just a readme.md file and it is not part of the assessment//
 # Nodejs-Intermediate-task-stage-0 #
+Memory App with Basic Authentication
+This Node.js application allows users to sign in, create, and view memories.
+It utilizes basic authentication and stores data in a JSON file.

+Requirements:
+Node.js

+Features:
+User login with basic authentication (username: 'admin', password: 'password') Create new memories
+View all memories

+API Endpoints:
+GET /memories: Retrieves all memories from the JSON file.
+POST /memories: Creates a new memory (requires authentication and valid memory data in the request body).
+Authentication:

+The application uses basic authentication with username: 'admin' and password: 'password'.
+You need to provide these credentials in the request headers to access the API endpoints.

+Memory Format:
+Memories are stored in a JSON file named memories.json.
+Each memory object has the following properties:
+id: A randomly generated string as the unique identifier.
+content: The actual content of the memory (string).

 This task includes the following instructions
 1. Create an app that users can sign in and post memories
 2. Use only NodeJs with no external packages